benny-lo/dsa-project/README.md

 The main advantage of tries is that they provide **search and insertion in `O(k)` time**, which is constant with respect to `n`.
 In contrast, red-black trees have `O(k log n)` complexity, and hash sets provide `O(k)` amortized time.
 Moreover, tries maintain strings in lexicographical order (like red-black trees but unlike hash sets).

 The primary drawback of tries is their **high memory usage**.
-While their space complexity is theoretically `O(kn)` — comparable to that of red-black trees and hash sets — the constant factor can be large in naive implementations.
+While their space complexity is theoretically `O(kn)` as that of red-black trees and hash sets, the constant factor can be large in naive implementations.
 The main goal of this section is therefore to explain the optimizations used to reduce trie memory consumption.

 ---